williamboxhall/tcp-sockets/README.md

 ### Solution

-## Assumptions
+#### Assumptions

 1. When server is restarted it does not need to pick up where it left off (offset by last sequence number)

-2. Does not support eventSource disconnection and reconnecting
+2. Supports clients disconnecting/reconnecting but assumes one-off event source connection